LimberDuck/limberduck_org_julio_7/docs/faq/index.rst

     HostMax:   192.168.11.254        11000000.10101000.0000101 1.11111110
     Hosts/Net: 510                   (Private Internet)

-If your Netmask is ``/24`` and your goal was to scan the whole network you should put into Nessus target field - ``192.168.11.0/24`` :
+If your Netmask is ``/24`` and your goal was to scan the whole network, you should put into Nessus target field - ``192.168.11.0/24`` :

 .. code-block::
     :linenos: